 The Illinois Community College’s Training Resource and Information Network — popularly known as weTRaIN — is the largest provider of workforce development training in Illinois.
 Its membership includes 39 community college districts and 48 community college training centers serving nearly 3,000 companies each year.

-The Capital City Training Center (CCTC) at Lincoln Land Community College (LLCC) is a member of the weTRaIN network.
+LLCC-Medical District (formerly Capital City Training Center) is a member of the weTRaIN network.

 “One out of every two Illinois corporations trusts weTRaIN members to deliver their workforce training needs,” according to weTRaIN President Jennifer Scheri, a Business Services Training Specialist at Illinois Valley Community College.
 “Our members are committed to the success of business, industry, government, and healthcare organizations throughout the state.”

 The organization underwent a metamorphosis last fall as it muscled up to help Illinois employers navigate the dual challenges of increasing overseas competition and a depressed domestic economy.
 Today, weTRaIN has a new look, a new website (www.wetrainillinois.org) and a number of new outreach tools that it is using to get the word out to Illinois employers about the vast training resources that are available to them through their local community college.

 “weTRaIN is the largest resource for training in the state of Illinois and a true one-stop shop for business education and information,” noted Scheri.
 “The Business and Industry Center at your local community college has information on grants and business development resources, customized and contract training programs, access to world-class leadership and professional development programs and specialized skill training that assures workforce continuity.”

 “As an organization, weTRaIN is working to give local companies a better understanding of what their local community college can do for them and the power of the statewide community college network,” she added.
 “There are many ways to use the resources of a community college that they may not have thought of.”